 This page contains paid links (details here) as well as links to the official ReptiFiles store.
 Purchases made from these links help fund my reptile welfare research and educational efforts.
 Thank you for your support!

 Leopard gecko substrate is a controversial topic.
 Many sources recommend against using any kind of loose substrate (sand, soil, etc.), out of fear of causing intestinal blockage via accidental ingestion.
 This is an example of folklore husbandry — popular myth and pseudoscience that have become a standard of practice in leopard gecko instead of science and facts.
-Here at ReptiFiles, we base our recommendations on scientific fact, not hearsay.
+ReptiFiles’ recommendations are based on scientific fact coupled with best practices developed by leading keepers.

 These are the best substrates that ReptiFiles recommends for use with leopard geckos.
-Pack these substrates at least 3″ deep to facilitate natural burrowing behavior.
+Pack these substrates at least 4″/10cm deep to facilitate natural burrowing behavior.

-• DIY Naturalistic Mix: 40% organic topsoil + 40% sand + 20% Excavator Clay.
-Mix well, soak until muddy, then pack it firmly at the bottom of the enclosure.
+- DIY Semi-Arid Substrate Mix: 60% organic topsoil + 30% sand + 10% Excavator Clay or bentonite clay (measured by volume).
+Mix well, moisten, then pack it firmly at the bottom of the enclosure.
 Make sure it is 100% dry before introducing the gecko to the setup in order to avoid illness related to high humidity.
+Installing a fan near or on top of the enclosure can be very helpful!

 Okay leopard gecko substrates

-These substrates are not optimal, but they shouldn’t do harm, either.
-If you are concerned about impaction, these make decent alternatives to loose substrate.
+These substrates are not optimal, as they don’t accommodate leopard gecko’s burrowing instinct, but they shouldn’t do harm when used properly.
+If you are very worried about impaction (for example, if your gecko is sick or otherwise compromised), these make decent alternatives to loose substrate.

-• Paper towels: Absorbent, easy to replace, and cheap.
+- Paper towels: Absorbent, easy to replace, and cheap.
 Must be replaced immediately if wet.
 Best for use in quarantine setups.
+Do not use if your gecko shreds the paper towel with digging attempts.

-• Slate tile: Easy to remove, easy to clean, holds heat very well.
+- Stone tile: Easy to remove, holds warmth well.
 More attractive than paper towels.
+May or may not be difficult to clean.

 Bad leopard gecko substrates

-• Coconut fiber (Eco Earth, Plantation Soil, etc.)
+- Coconut fiber/coir (ex: Eco Earth, Plantation Soil, etc.)

 These substrates are particularly dangerous to leopard geckos because they either emit VOCs (volatile organic compounds) that can make your gecko sick, or they pose a severe impaction risk if accidentally swallowed.
 Avoid these substrates at all costs and stick to the list in the previous section.